jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Allows you to change the range available in the Scale.
     If ```curr``` is provided, then the Scale will be set to that value.

+* `.setScaleIncrement(title, increment)`
+    Configures how much the scale jumps, when the trough is clicked.
+    Defaults to 10.

 * `.showScaleIntervals(title, intervals)`
     Configures the Scale to show interval labels along its length.
     ![Scale](img/4_scale.png)

-* `.showScaleIncrement(title, increment)`
-    Configures how much the scale jumps, when the trough is clicked.
-    Defaults to 10.

 * `.showScaleValue(title, show=True)`
     Configures the Scale to show the currently selected value.